Midori (web browser)

 Midori (緑) is a free and open-source web browser.
-In 2019, the Midori project merged with the Astian Foundation, then Midori was revamped entirely, switching from WebKitGTK to using Electron.
+In 2019, the Midori project was acquired by the Astian Foundation.
+After the acquisition, the project became a derivative of the Firefox browser.

 History

-Before the merge, Midori was a different browser.
-It was a lightweight web browser, used the WebKitGTK rendering engine and the GTK widget toolkits.
-This past Midori was part of the Xfce desktop environment's Goodies component and was once developed to follow the Xfce principle of "making the most out of available resources".
+Midori began as a lightweight web browser using the WebKitGTK rendering engine and the GTK widget toolkit.
+Midori was part of the Xfce desktop environment's Goodies collection of applications and followed the Xfce principle of "making the most out of available resources".
 It was the default browser in the SliTaz Linux distribution, Trisquel Mini, Artix Linux, old versions of Raspbian, and wattOS in its "R5 release".
 It was the default browser in elementary OS "Freya" and "Luna", and Bodhi Linux.
-It featured:
+Midori was part of the standard Raspbian distribution for the Raspberry Pi ARMv6-based computer, while Dillo and NetSurf are also in the menu.

+Midori passed the standard compliance Acid3 test.